Content Access for Annual Copyright License for Curriculum & Instruction Licensees

 Since 1857, The Atlantic has been a magazine of ideas—a home to the best writers and boldest minds, who bring clarity and original thinking to the most important issues of our time.
 Through our journalism, we aim to help our readers better understand the world and its possibilities, as they navigate the complexities of daily life.
 Record audiences and numbers of subscribers have turned to The Atlantic’s exacting coverage of the pandemic, of threats to global democracy, and of a national reckoning on race.
 Jeffrey Goldberg is The Atlantic’s editor in chief; Nicholas Thompson is the CEO.
 The Atlantic was named the 2021 Magazine of the Year by Adweek.

-To request a free subscription to The Atlantic and discover content, please contact Claire Wang at email@example.com for login credentials.
+To request a free subscription to The Atlantic and discover content, please contact Mary Liz McCurdy at firstname.lastname@example.org for login credentials.
 In your email, please include the first and last name, physical office address, and email address you’d like to be associated with your account.

 The Boy Scouts of America